openstack/neutron-dynamic-routing/doc/source/admin/bgp-speaker.rst

   instance, so it will be still the db operation until the speaker is associated with dragent, and all the peers connection before will be setup by ``BGP Speaker`` creation.
 If add peers into speaker which is running, Dragent will call driver to add peer dynamically.
-For RyuBgpDriver, it will register a new neighbor based on your peer configuration and try to establish a session with the peer.
+For OsKenBgpDriver, it will register a new neighbor based on your peer configuration and try to establish a session with the peer.

 * Delete peers from BGP Speaker